Lynda Benglis: Career

 Benglis's work is noted for an unusual blend of organic imagery and confrontation with newer media incorporating influences such as Barnett Newman and Andy Warhol.
 Her early work used materials such as beeswax before moving on to large polyurethane pieces in the 1970s and later to gold-leaf, zinc, and aluminum.
 The validity of much of her work was questioned until the 1980s due to its use of sensuality and physicality.

-Benglis' latex and polyurethane pours of the late 1960s and 1970s marked her entry into the New York art world.
+Benglis's latex and polyurethane pours of the late 1960s and 1970s marked her entry into the New York art world.
 At the same time, she was also working on "small encaustic relief paintings".

 Like other artists such as Yves Klein, Benglis's work resembled Jackson Pollock's flinging and dripping methods of painting.
 Works such as Fallen Painting (1968) inform the approach with what could be read as a feminist perspective.
 For this work, Benglis smeared Day-Glo paint across the gallery floor invoking "the depravity of the 'fallen' woman" or, from a feminist perspective, a "prone victim of phallic male desire."
 In her work Contraband (1969), she removed the use of a canvas altogether and created her work directly on the floor.
 These brightly colored organic floor pieces work to disrupt the male-dominated minimalism movement with their suggestiveness and openness.

 The structure of the new medium itself played an important role in addressing questions about female identity in relation to art, pop culture, and dominant feminism movements at the time.

 In the 1970s, she turned to video as an extension of her sculptural work, producing over a dozen works between 1972 and 1977.
 Benglis dove into metal casting in the mid 1980s, most notably a series of public fountain projects.

 Benglis has been a professor or visiting artist at the University of Rochester (1970-1972), Princeton University (1975), University of Arizona (1982), School of Visual Arts (1985-1987).